skydiver/october-plugin-forms/docs/SECURITY.md

 ### Sanitize form data

-By default the plugin will run **htmlspecialchars** on every form field.
+By default the plugin will store form as entered by the visitor.

-If you need to store raw data, you can disable this feature.
+You can filter the data with **htmlspecialchars** function on every form field for extra security.